andyk/recursive_llm/README.md

 So I'm wondering if we could write a "recursive" LLM prompt that achieves a similar thing.

-This direction of reasoning is inspired by another classic CMU AI research project called ACT-R \[5\].
+This direction of reasoning is inspired by another classic CMU AI research project called [ACT-R](https://en.wikipedia.org/wiki/ACT-R).
 This project, led by John R. Anderson, explored how humans do math in their head and tried to apply those lessons to their AI agent architecture \[4\].

 The ACT-R group partnered up with cognitive scientists & neuroscientists and performed FMRIs on students while they were doing math problems.